kvamsij/sitemap-scraper/Readme.md

 ## Description

 The Sitemap Scraper is a tool that accepts a domain name as input, reads the `robots.txt` file, and extracts sitemap URLs.
 It handles both standard and `.gz` compressed sitemaps, filters product-specific sitemaps, and recursively fetches URLs from nested sitemaps.
 The tool also respects the `robots.txt` rules by filtering out disallowed URLs and identifies product URLs using configurable patterns.
-The extracted data can be logged and written to a CSV file.
+The extracted data can be logged and written to a file in the desired format.

 ## Features

+- **Domain Validation**:
-- Validates domain name input.
+  - Validates domain name input and ensures it is properly formatted (e.g., adds `https://` if missing).
+- **Fetch and Parse `robots.txt`**:
-- Fetches and parses `robots.txt` to extract sitemap URLs and disallowed paths.
+  - Extracts sitemap URLs and disallowed paths from the `robots.txt` file.
+- **Sitemap Handling**:
+  - Handles both standard and `.gz` compressed sitemaps.
+  - Recursively processes nested sitemaps.
+  - Filters product-specific sitemaps based on their paths.
+- **URL Filtering**:
   - Filters out URLs that match disallowed paths in `robots.txt`.
-- Handles `.gz` compressed sitemaps.
-- Filters product-specific sitemaps.
-- Recursively processes nested sitemaps.
-- Extracts URLs from sitemaps.
   - Identifies product URLs using configurable patterns (e.g., `/product/`, `/item/`, `/sku/`, `/p/`, `/products/`, and query parameters like `?productId=`).
+- **Output Formats**:
+  - Saves extracted product URLs to a file in the desired format (`csv`, `json`, or `txt`).
+- **Logging**:
-- Logs events and errors.
+  - Logs events and errors for better debugging.
+- **Concurrency Control**:
+  - Processes sitemaps in batches with a configurable concurrency limit.

 ## Setup